aaronbembenek/making-formulog-fast/artifact/README.md

 ## Getting Started Guide (Phase 1)

 You should be able to run these experiments on a moderately powerful laptop that has Docker.
-In the `vms/` directory, there are two archived Docker images, one for x86 and one for ARM.
+In the `vms/` directory, there are two archived Docker images, one for x86 and one for ARM (e.g., M1+ Macs).
 Both images contain the software (and scripts) necessary for running the Formulog experiments in the paper; however, only the x86 one also supports running the reference implementations from Section 6.1 (e.g., KLEE and the original Scuba points-to analysis), as we were unable to get them to work on ARM.
 We recommend using whichever image matches your architecture (it might be possible to run the other image via emulation, but this will be quite slow).